UWB-ACM/Hackathon-Docs-2020/_docs/coc.md

 * being asked to leave the event
 * being banned from future events hosted by the organizers
 * having awards revoked
+* campus security being notified in the event of direct harassment

 ### Inquiries